f5devcentral/f5-velos-training/docs/introduction_new.rst

 Each BX520 blade occupies 2 slots within the chassis and leverages 2 x 100Gb backplane interfaces within each slot for a total of 400Gb backplane connectivity.
 The picture below shows the backplane interconnections of a fully populated 8 slot CX410 chassis with 4 BX520 blades installed.

-.. note:: The CX1610 chassis and BX520 blade are targeted to be generally available with F5OS-C 1.8.1
+.. note:: The CX1610 chassis and BX520 blade are generally available with F5OS-C 1.8.1 and later.

 .. image:: images/velos_introduction/bx520cx410.png
   :align: center